-- Place Beyond Time: The Dark Dimension, where he lives.
-Exploited by Strange, as he gets tired of killing Strange over and over faster than Strange gets tired of dying, and since he has no idea how time works, he can't find loopholes or pull himself out of the time flow like his followers did earlier.
+- Place Beyond Time: The Dark Dimension, where he lives, does not have time.
+This is exploited by Strange, as he gets tired of killing Strange over and over faster than Strange gets tired of dying, and since he has no idea how time works, he can't find loopholes or pull himself out of the time flow like his followers did earlier.

 - Powerful and Helpless: Dormammu could consume our universe with ease and was in the process of doing so when Doctor Strange confronts him.
 Strange realises that for all his infinite power, Dormammu has no control over time (which doesn't exist in his domain).
 Strange defeats him by bringing time to the Dark Dimension via the Eye of Agamotto and locking them both in a "Groundhog Day" Loop where all he can do is kill Strange repeatedly for all eternity.
 This effectively makes Dormammu a helpless prisoner in his own dimension until he accepts Strange's request to leave Earth alone.

-- Purple Is Powerful: Extremely powerful and very purple.
+- Purple Is Powerful: Extremely powerful and extremely purple.

 - Ripple Effect-Proof Memory: His realm is beyond time.
 So Strange traps him in a time loop, and dies over and over to Dormammu's increasing frustration.

 - Sadist: He repeatedly kills Strange in a variety of brutal and inventive ways, many of which were out of frustration with being trapped in Strange's time-loop.

 - Sealed Evil in a Duel: Briefly gets trapped in an endless duel with Strange, thanks to the Eye of Agamotto locking the two in a "Groundhog Day" Loop.
 Ultimately, he gets annoyed and agrees to Strange's terms.